aws-samples/samples-for-payment-cryptography-service/README.md

 This repos contains samples for AWS Payment Cryptography for - key import, P2PE and Pin (set and verify) flows.

+Before starting, ensure that the [service is available in the region](https://aws.amazon.com/payment-cryptography/pricing/) you want to run the sample in.

 ### Key Import (Pre Requisite)
 The samples are setup to run based on keys in the [key import app](key-import-export/import_app/apc_demo_keysetup.py).
 As a pre-requisite, you will need to run the key import app.
 Refer to [key import instructions](key-import-export/import_app/Readme.md)